 - 3373- Miscellaneous State Revenues.
-Other amounts received from the state.
-3399 - 3373 Reading Programs.
+Other amounts received from the state. - 3399 - Reading Programs.
 Revenue received for intensive reading programs to improve the reading proficiency of students. - Full-Service Schools Program.
 Funding received for the continuation and expansion of the Full-Service Schools Program, established jointly with the Florida Department of Health pursuant to section 402.3026, F.S. - 3380 State Through Local.
 State revenues distributed to the school district that are passed through a local or regional intermediate government or agency. - Public Education Capital Outlay (PECO).
 Capital outlay funds derived from the Gross Receipts Tax and distributed pursuant to section 1013.65, F.S.
 Funds are distributed based upon cash flow needs for projects rather than in a lump sum or annual disbursement.
 Allocations are initially recorded as deferred revenues, with revenue recognized on issuance of an encumbrance authorization. - Classrooms First Program.
-Funding provided for the Classrooms First Program pursuant to section 1013.68, F.S., for the construction, remodeling, repair or maintenance of educational facilities; or debt service on Classrooms First bonds.
-Allocations are initially recorded as advanced revenues, with revenue recognized on issuance of an encumbrance authorization. - 3394 District Effort Recognition Program.
-Revenue received through the District Effort Recognition Program for capital outlay purposes pursuant to section 1013.736, F.S. - 3395 SMART Schools Small County Assistance Program.
+Funding provided for the Classrooms First Program pursuant to section 1013.68, F.S., for the construction, renovation, remodeling, repair or maintenance of educational facilities; or debt service on Classrooms First bonds.
+Allocations are initially recorded as advanced revenues, with revenue recognized on issuance of an encumbrance authorization. - 3395 SMART Schools Small County Assistance Program.
 Funding provided to small counties for the construction, expansion, repair and renovation of school facilities.
 This program is a supplement to the Special Facility Construction Account. - 3396 Class Size Reduction Capital Outlay.
 Capital outlay funds received in accordance with section 1013.735, F.S., Classrooms for Kids Program, and section 1013.736, F.S., District Effort Recognition Program. - Charter School Capital Outlay Funding.
 Capital outlay funds provided to charter schools, pursuant to section 1013.62, F.S.
 Although this revenue is capital in nature, the distributions to charter schools are operating in nature.
 For fund financial accounting, the school district should transfer the charter school capital outlay funds from the capital projects fund to the general fund.
 Please see the description under Object 390, Other Purchased Services, in Chapter 4 for charter school distributions. - Other Miscellaneous State Revenues.
 Other sources of state funding not previously classified, including District Cost Differential supplements.